verbb/multi-add/README.md

 Provides an alternative controller to assist in adding multiple items to your Craft Commerce cart at once.

 Use the following code in your product template to make use of this new controller.

+Notes:

+* The array *must* be named `items` and you must supply at least a `purchasableId` and a `qty`.
+* Attributes are grouped together by a key in the form `items[key][attribute]` where key can be any value but must be the same for each of the attributes.  `loop.index` is an obvious choice for this if iterative over products or variations in a loop.
+* You can also POST an optional `note` per line item
+* You can also POST arbitrary options, e.g. `[options][color]`
+* Items with a zero `qty` are simply skipped and not added to the cart.

+Here's some example code to get you started - if you get stuck, just ask on the Craft CMS Slack #craftcommerce channel for help.

 ```
 <form method="POST" id="addToCart">